stackhpc/rally-kit/README.md

 A number of tempest configurations for different scenarios are provided under the config/ directory.

-For example, to use the VM fixed network configuration:
+For example, to use the VM fixed network configuration for the candidate
+environment:

 ```
 (rally) $ rally verify configure-verifier --reconfigure --extend config/candidate/vm-fixed-network.conf